I think marketing can be overwhelming, overcomplicated, and overdramatic (I really just like the rule of threes, feel free to dismiss that last one ;)

 Emotional marketing is one of the most solid approaches to marketing, this technique works no matter the size of the campaign or business.
 It creates a long-term emotional association with a brand/name/artist/organization/business and can create meaningful relationships with the audience you are trying to reach.

 The concept is simple.
 How people feel when they interact with your marketing is how they feel about your brand.
-Where this gets fun is... in your marketing you can strive to curate an experience to inspire your reader, viewer, listener to experience specific feelings when they engage with your work.
+Where this gets fun is... in your marketing, you can strive to curate an experience to inspire your reader, viewer, and listener to experience specific feelings when they engage with your work.
 Thus, when someone reads your post, sees a photo on your social media, or goes on your website you are curating a specific experience that sparks a curated emotional experience.

 The key to this marketing strategy is to identify a core three to four feelings for your audience to experience when they interact with you and your brand.
 What's great as artists is that our work already inspires emotions in others, we don't have to reinvent the wheel because our marketing should reflect the emotion that is already in our pieces.
 Thus, to identify your marketing emotions think about your creative work and use the feelings that you already curate and express through your work.